maxkasy/home/_pages/workshops/ML_econ_group.md

 ## Reading and discussion group

 ### Trinity term 2025
-- Time: 2:30pm, Tuesdays in even weeks.
+- Time: 2:30pm, Tuesdays in even weeks (that is, 6 May, 20 May, 3 June, and 17 June).
-- Location: *TBD, Manor Road Building* (There will be coffee and pastries!).
+- Location: *SRF, Manor Road Building* (weeks 2, 6, and 8) and *Skills Lab, Manor Road Building* (week 4).
+- There will be coffee and pastries!
 - For those who cannot make in person, please join via [Zoom](https://zoom.us/j/91261172120?pwd=RUUzdDZIeWd1bTlNWHFOU2doaDJEQT09).

 Topic: **The origins of data**
 Curation thanks to [Johanna Barop](https://www.oii.ox.ac.uk/people/profiles/johanna-barop/)